KelinLyu/KGLEngine/README.md

 ```
 The first six parameters are the image files of all the sides of the cube.
 The last parameter is the anisotropic filtering factor.

 Note that the order of the images might be different.
 For example, for some skyboxes, the left and right images are the front and back sides.
 If you see that the skybox looks incorrect, you should adjust the order.
-And similar to camera nodes, you can switch different skyboxes by setting the engine's skybox property.
+And similar to camera nodes, you can switch different skyboxes by setting the engine's skybox.

 # Use the Built-in PBR Shader and Helpful Shader Methods